Kogarah

 Kogarah is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Kogarah has one of the most culturally diverse populations in Australia, with 67.2% speaking a language other than English at home and 61.8% born overseas.
-Christianity is the predominant religion, accounting for 42.9%.
-Hinduism is notably higher than the Greater Sydney average, comprising 18.3% compared to 6.6%.
+Christianity is the predominant religion, making up 42.9% of Kogarah's population.
+Hinduism is significantly overrepresented compared to Greater Sydney, comprising 18.3% versus an average of 5.2%.

 Frequently Asked Questions - Diversity